nemoarchive/analytics/docs/automatic_ingest_process_flow.md

     /local/projects-t3/NEMO/dmz

 The diff file for incoming is generated Thursday morning at 12:05 AM.
-The diff filename will be in the format of "dmz-<project>-YYYY-MM-DD.diff" where <project> either "BICCN", "BICCN", or "other".
+The diff filename will be in the format of ```dmz-<project>-YYYY-MM-DD.diff``` where \<project\> is either "BICCN", "BICCN", or "other".

 Only data in the dmz will be ingested for gEAR.